 Organic Natural Face Mask Filtration Liner

 Enhance the aerosol filtration efficiency of our organic cotton contouring face masks by adding these 100% natural cloth filtration liner.
 Made in Vancouver, Canada from two layers of natural silk satin or certified organic cotton flannel.
 Ultra-soft.
 Breathable.
 Washable.
 Reusable.
 Eco-friendly.
 Unisex.
-One size only.
+One size only to fit in between the face and our masks.
+Filter pockets are not necessary for this liner as the mask will hold it in place.

 We developed this product based on recent research* that studied the aerosol filtration efficacies of cloth face masks, which found the efficiencies improved when multiple layers were used, and with specific combinations of different fabrics such as cotton–silk, cotton– synthetic chiffon, and cotton–flannel.